bienieq/Vigenere-cryptanalysis-helper/README.md

 # Vigenere-cryptanalysis-helper

-University project - Vigenere cryptanalysyis helper application with web interface
+University project - Vigenere cryptanalysis helper application with web interface

 (parts of this project are still a work in progress)